-Leonard Wantchekon is a 2019 Visiting Fellow and a professor of politics, international affairs, and economics (associate faculty) at Princeton University, where he is associated faculty in the economics department.
+Leonard Wantchekon is a professor of politics, international affairs, and economics (associate faculty) at Princeton University.
 He previously was a faculty member at New York University and Yale University and a 2019 Kellogg Institute Visiting Fellow.

 Wantchekon is a member of the American Academy of Arts and Sciences, a fellow of the Econometric Society, and has served as secretary of the American Political Science Association and on the Ibrahim Index Technical Committee.
-He is a core partner director at the Afrobarometer Network and the founder and president of the African School of Economics in Benin.
+He is the founder and president of the African School of Economics in Benin.

 He holds a PhD in economics from Northwestern University.